orientechnologies/orientdb-docs/source/Tutorial-Java.md

 OrientGraph graph = new OrientGraph("local:test", "username", "password");
 ```

+#### Inserting Vertices and Edges

-Even though OrientDB can work with the generic class "V" for Vertices and "E" for Edges, it's much more powerful to define custom types for both Vertices and Edges:
+While OrientDB can work with the generic `V` class for verticies and `E` class for edges, you gain much more power by defining custom types for both vertices and edges.

 ```java
 odb.createVertexType("Person");
 odb.createVertexType("Address");
 ```

-The Blueprint adapter is **thread-safe** and will **automatically create a transaction when needed** (e.g. at the first operation if a transaction hasn't been explicitly started).
-You have to specify where the transaction ends (commit or rollback) - see below for more details.
+The Blueprint adapter for OrientDB is thread-safe and automatically creates a transaction where necessary.
+That is, it creates a transaction at the first operation, in the event that a transaction has not yet explicitly been started.
+You have to specify where transactions end, for commits or rollbacks.

-#### Inserting vertices and edges

 To add vertices into the database with the Blueprints API: